-When you sell your home that is your principal residence, you do not have to pay tax on the gain because of the principal residence exemption.
-However, when selling a property other than your principal residence, you will be reporting the gain as either business income or income from capital gains.
+When you sell your home that is your principal residence, you do not pay tax on the gain because of the principal residence exemption.
+However, when selling a property other than your principal residence, you need to report the gain as either a business income or income from capital gains.
 Tax on selling real estate in Canada can be quite complicated.
 The distinction is critical because business income is fully taxable and capital gain is taxable at 50%.
 Your overall intention and specific circumstances determine how you should report the gain.

 Let’s go over a few common scenario where you might sell your real estate and the tax treatment of each.